MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 ## Step 6: Migrate the database

 There are several ways to move the MySQL database.
-Each option requires you to create an Azure Database for MySQL instance for the target.
-After it's created, you can perform the migration by using two paths that are described in the following steps:
+Each option requires the Contoso admins to create an Azure Database for MySQL instance for the target.
+After it's created, they can perform the migration by using two paths that are described in the following steps:

-- 6a: Azure Database Migration Service
+- 6a: Database Migration Service
 - 6b: MySQL Workbench backup and restore

-### Step 6a: Migrate the database via Azure Database Migration Service
+### Step 6a: Migrate the database via Database Migration Service

-Contoso admins migrate the database via Azure Database Migration Service by following the [step-by-step migration tutorial](https://docs.microsoft.com/azure/dms/tutorial-mysql-azure-mysql-online).
+Contoso admins migrate the database via Database Migration Service by following the [step-by-step migration tutorial](https://docs.microsoft.com/azure/dms/tutorial-mysql-azure-mysql-online).
 They can perform online, offline, and hybrid (preview) migrations by using MySQL 5.6 or 5.7.

 > [!NOTE]
 > MySQL 8.0 is supported in Azure Database for MySQL, but the Database Migration Service tool doesn't yet support that version.

-As a summary, you must perform the following tasks:
+As a summary, Contoso admins must perform the following tasks:

 - Ensure all migration prerequisites are met:
   - The MySQL server database source must match the version that Azure Database for MySQL supports.
 Azure Database for MySQL supports MySQL Community Edition, the InnoDB storage engine, and migration across the source and target with the same versions.